oroinc/documentation/backend/setup/upgrade-to-new-version.rst

    The platform update is possible only when the database schema is up-to-date.

-2. Go to the Oro application root folder and switch the application to the maintenance mode.
+2. Go to the Oro application root folder and switch the application to maintenance mode.

    .. code-block:: none